microservicer/flutter-pipelines/README.md

 [![Main pipeline](./docs/images/main_full.png)](./docs/images/main_full.png)

+### Pipelines

+In the `.github/workflows` directory you will find the pipelines used.
+The entrypoint is the `00-main.yml` file.
+It is in this file that the other pipelines are called and the environment variables are set.
+For basic usage, you only need to edit the `00-main.yml` file.

+If you are using any other Match repository than Google Cloud.
+You will need to edit the `03a-build-ios.yml` file.

 ### Stages

 The pipeline can run in 3 different modes:
 * **test/analyze only** - only test and analyze the code, this happens on commits that are not deemed a new release by semantic-release.
-* **default** - build and test the app and upload changes to the Play Store and App Store.
+* **default** - build and test the app and upload changes to the Play Store and App Store. this triggers on a new release by semantic-release.
-* **screenshots** - build and test the app and upload screenshots to the Play Store and App Store. this is triggered by a commit message containing a trigger word, default is "SCREENSHOT". eg. `git commit -m "feat: add new screen -m "" -m "[SCREENSHOT]"`
+* **screenshots** - build and test the app and upload screenshots to the Play Store and App Store. this is triggered by a commit message containing a trigger word, default is "SCREENSHOT". eg. `git commit -m "feat: add new screen -m "" -m "[SCREENSHOT]"` The screenshot is an expensive operation and is therefore not run on every commit.

 ## Limitations

 - Builds can be flaky due to problems with running emulators.
 Tight timeouts has been added to the pipelines to reduce the risk of stuck jobs spending credits.
 - Only checks last commit for screenshot keyword
+- To be able to use the pipeline you have to build and upload the app bundle to the Play Store manually the first time.

 ## Prerequisites